Why we still use Doxygen (just not the way you think)

 The problem isn’t Doxygen

 Doxygen is great at the part most people don’t want to do themselves: parsing code comments and extracting structured information.
 Class hierarchies, function signatures, parameter descriptions, return types, defaults.
-It works across C++, Java, and a long list of other languages.

 So engineers close the tab.
 Writers stop pushing for it.
 The reference docs either don’t get published, or they get published and nobody reads them.
 Neither is good.